finos/common-domain-model/documentation/source/event-model.rst

 Transfer Primitive
 ''''''''''''''''''

-The transfer primitive is a multi-purpose primitive that can represent the transfer of any asset, including cash, from one party to another.
-The transfer primitive function takes a ``Transfer`` object as transfer instruction input and adds it to the ``transferHistory`` attribute of the ``TradeState``.
-The ``Transfer`` object is associated to an enumeration to qualify the status that the transfer is in, from instruction to settlement or rejection.
+The transfer primitive function takes a ``TransferState`` object as transfer instruction input and adds it to the ``transferHistory`` attribute of the ``TradeState``.

-By design, the CDM treats the reset and the transfer primitive events separately because there is no one-to-one relationship between reset and transfer.
+By design, the CDM treats the reset and the transfer primitive operators separately because there is no one-to-one relationship between reset and transfer.

 * Many transfer events are not tied to any reset: for instance, the currency settlement from an FX spot or forward transaction.
 * Conversely, not all reset events generate a cashflow: for instance, the single, final settlement that is based on all the past floating rate resets in the case of a compounding floating zero-coupon swap.